Cryptocurrencies are not only decentralising the landscape of finance, they are also bound to change the way we use the internet.

 Decentralised finance (DeFi) is reinventing banking from the way we know it without intermediaries.

-In this lesson, we will outline three possible future scenarios for cryptocurrencies and how they could influence the way we use the internet.
+In this article, we will outline three possible future scenarios for cryptocurrencies and how they could influence the way we use the internet.

 While, for most users, cryptocurrencies are first and foremost a store of value like digital gold or a medium of exchange, use cases for cryptocurrencies in the long term are bound to extend past peer-to-peer payments and could revolutionise the way we use the internet.